Upper and Lower Bounds for Fully Retroactive Graph Problems: Introduction

-Roditty and Zwick~\cite{sicomp/RodittyZ16} proposed a fully retroactive data structure that supports queries of strong connectivity between two nodes at any version of the graph, subject to directed edge insertions and deletions.
+While dynamic graph problems flourished in the past decades, their retroactive versions are rarely studied.
+Dynamic algorithms maintaining connectivity~\cite{jacm/HenzingerK99,jacm/HolmLT01}, minimum spanning forest (MSF)~\cite{jacm/HolmLT01,esa/HolmRW15} and maximal matching~\cite{sicomp/BaswanaGS18,focs/Solomon16,soda/BernsteinFH19} with polylogarithmic update and query time are known, but their fully retroactive versions have not been studied yet.
+One exception is the empirical analysis of~\cite{de2020fully} on the fully retroactive minimum spanning tree (MST) problem.
+For the aforementioned problems, the dynamic data structures are equivalent to the partially retroactive ones.
+Thus by Demaine et al.'s reduction~\cite{talg/DemaineIL07}, there exist fully RDS for these problems, with $\tilde{O}(\sqrt{T})$ update and query time.\footnote{Throughout this paper we use $\tilde{O}()$ to hide the polylogarithmic factors in $T$ and $n$.} Note that, in general, the number of updates $T$ can be much larger than the number of nodes and edges in the graph.
+Roditty and Zwick~\cite{sicomp/RodittyZ16} proposed a fully RDS that supports queries of strong connectivity between two nodes at any version of the graph, subject to directed edge insertions and deletions.
 However, the retroactive operations are restricted to be \emph{incremental}: each operation either creates an insertion of edge at the end of the update sequence, or cancels an existing update.
-Their algorithm answers each query in worst case $O(1)$ time and handles each update in amortized $O(m\cdot \alpha(m, n))$ time, where $m$ is the number of edges in the graph and $\alpha(\cdot, \cdot)$ is the inverse Ackermann function~\cite{jacm/Tarjan75}.
-Chen et al.~\cite{swat/ChenDGWXY18} showed that there exist data structures for which a gap of $(\min\{n,\sqrt{T}\})^{1-o(1)}$ exists in the time per operation between partially and fully retroactive data structures, under some well-known conjectures.
+Their algorithm answers each query in worst case $O(1)$ time and handles each update in amortized $O(m\cdot \alpha(m, n))$ time, where $m$ is the number of edges in the graph and $\alpha()$ is the inverse Ackermann function~\cite{jacm/Tarjan75}.
+Chen et al.~\cite{swat/ChenDGWXY18} showed that there exist data structures for which a gap of $(\min\{n,\sqrt{T}\})^{1-o(1)}$ exists in the time per operation between partially and fully RDS, under some well-known conjectures.
 However, these data structure are not graph data structures, but rather unusual data structures.